Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Adaptability is key to success.
-Victoria Ransom, co-founder of Wildfire Interactive, said it best: "Even if you don't have the perfect idea to begin with, you can likely adapt".
-This is true in almost any endeavor; adjusting our plans and expectations to fit reality is how we make progress.
+Time is of the essence in today's high-paced world.
+Tamara Steffens said it best: "Assume you have 90 seconds with a new user before they decide to use your app or delete it".
+This is especially true for mobile apps, where users are often overwhelmed with choices and easily become disinterested.
+It's essential to make a good first impression and engage users in a short period of time.
+Every second counts when it comes to user retention and satisfaction.

 <!-- </quote> -->